 In March 2015, in connection with a consulting agreement entered into for an interim chief financial officer, the Company issued a common stock warrant as compensation to the consulting firm.
 The warrant provides the holder with the right to purchase an aggregate of 7,398 shares of the Company's common stock at a per share exercise price of \$9.75, the closing price of the Company's common stock on the date of issuance.
-The warrant vests and becomes exercisable in monthly installments over 24 months beginning March 31, 2015.
-The warrant expires on the tenth anniversary of issuance.
+The warrant vests and becomes exercisable in monthly installments over 24 months beginning June 30, 2015 and expires on the tenth anniversity of issuance.
 The warrant is equity classified and accounted for using the fair value approach.
 The fair value of the warrant is estimated using the Black-Scholes option pricing model and is subject to remeasurement at each reporting period until the measurement date is reached.
+On December 21, 2015 the Company terminated the consulting agreement resulting in the forfeiture of 50% (3,699) of the shares eligible for exercise under the warrant.
+The remaining 3,699 shares were vested and exercisable on December 31, 2015 and June 30, 2016.

-Expense is included in general and administrative expenses on a straight-line basis over the expected service period, which is the vesting period.
+The related warrant expense is included in general and administrative expenses on a straight-line basis over the expected service period, which is the vesting period.